samc621/stockpros/README.md

 }
 ```

+### Backtesting

+Backtests can be run against a strategy with the `backtest` method.
+This method accepts the following parameters

+- `symbol` (String)
+- `years` (Number) - number of years for backtesting.
+- `startValue` (Number) - the account starting value.

 ## Start the server

 `$ npm start`

-On start, StockPros will load the S&P 500 stocks into the DB and then begin running the default strategy on the selected watchlist.
+On start, StockPros will load the S&P 500 stocks into the DB, including up to 15 years of historical OHLC (open-high-low-close) data.
+It will then begin running the default strategy on the selected watchlist.

 ### Running with Docker Compose